-In fact, the Getaway Mavens devoted a whole post to downtown Charlottesville VA in this post.
 So spend an extended weekend, and delve right in.
-Read on….

 TOUR: Monticello

-Even if you’ve never been here, you’ve seen Thomas Jefferson’s 9,000 Sq ft. mountaintop home.
+Even if you’ve never been to Monticello, you’ve seen Thomas Jefferson’s 9,000 Sq ft. mountaintop home.
 It’s stamped on each and every American nickel.
-Opt for a 90 minute “Behind the Scenes Tour,” limited to just 17 people, which takes you to places the basic tour doesn’t.
+If you can, opt for an all day “Behind the Scenes Pass,” which takes you to places the basic tour doesn’t.

 Start at the excellent Visitor’s Center for a short introduction video.
-Though most remembered for drafting the Declaration of Independence (a treasonous act at the time) and as our country’s third President, Thomas Jefferson was a sought-out architect.
-Most famously, he designed Monticello and founded and designed the University of Virginia.
+Though most remembered for drafting the Declaration of Independence (a treasonous act at the time) and as our country’s third President, Thomas Jefferson was the “starchitect” of his day.
+Most famously, he designed Monticello and the original University of Virginia buildings.

 Jefferson’s “Little Mountain” Getaway